svn2github/oobash/0.39.1/docs/ReadMe.txt

 To start simply source oobash-<version>.source file:
 1) source oobash-<version>.source

-To finally clean up your environment again:
+To finally clean up your environment:
 1) __cleanUp

 How it works